EnQuery: Ensemble Policies for Diverse Query-Generation in Preference Alignment of Robot Navigation: Our Approach

 \subsection{Policy Alignment}

-Preference-alignment of the navigation policy starts with a converged policy $\pi_\text{raw}$ that we also denote with RAW below, which is not part of the ensemble itself, but is trained on the same reward (Eq.~\ref{eq:base_reward}) and task.
-On other words, $\pi_\text{raw}$ does not obey any regularization term.
+Preference-alignment of the navigation policy starts with a converged policy $\pi_\text{raw}$, as introduced above.
 We take inspiration from the work of Cabi \etal~\cite{cabi_scaling_2020}, who recycle already collected data by updating the existing data buffer with the current reward model.
 So with data efficiency in mind, we solely rely on the existing replay buffer data for alignment.
 In other words, it is not necessary during alignment to further explore the environment.
 A subsequent batch-based policy update on the previous but reward-updated experiences aligns the policy.

 To ensure that the alignd policy still obeys the basal navigation objectives defined by Eq.~\ref{eq:base_reward}, we balance between the preference reward model and the basal task reward for the updated reward